pygfx/rendercanvas/docs/contextapi.rst

                          download from gpu to cpu

-If the context has a bitmap to present, and the canvas only supports presenting to screen, you can usse a small utility: the ``BitmapToScreenAdapter`` takes a bitmap and presents it to the screen.
+If the context has a bitmap to present, and the canvas only supports presenting to screen, you can usse a small utility: the ``BitmapPresentAdapter`` takes a bitmap and presents it to the screen.

 .. code-block::